hectorbennett/hectorbennett.com/README.md

 v1 to do:

 - add favicon
-- convert world war to function component
 - Add a license
 - add icon for slime soccer
-- remove secret santa
+- change icons

 v2 to do:

 - add secret santa
 - move todos to issues
+- convert world war to function component

 done: